ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

         - otherwise compiler cant gaurantee memory safety, double drops or dangling pointers
     - for manualy drop you can call `std::mem::drop`, e.g. `drop(somevar)`
 - Monomorphization: generics are expanded and defined for each type used at compile time, so no perf hit for using generics
+- associated function - belongs to the type itself, doesn't need `self`, the `new` method convention is a common use case of this
 ### TRAITS
 - follows orphan rule
     - cannot implement _external_ traits on _external_ types
     - **can** implment _internal_ trait on _external_ type and _external_ trait on _internal_ type
     - without rule, 2 crates could implement same trait on same type, this is a conflict and rust wouldnt know which to pick
+    - newtype pattern can get around orphan rule, by creating a new type in a tuple struct
 - blanket implementations - can implement a trait if a type conditionally implements another trait (using generics)
     - `impl<T: Display> ToString for T { // --snip-- }`  - from stdlib, this implements `ToString` if `T` implements `Display`
 - auto traits - https://doc.rust-lang.org/beta/unstable-book/language-features/auto-traits.html